Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Introduction

-To contend with these challenges, a number of researchers have been exploring the application of deep learning and GPU-accelerated computing.
-Co-authors of this article pioneered the use of deep learning and high performance computing to accelerate the detection of gravitational waves~\cite{geodf:2017a,George:2017qtr,GEORGE201864}.
-While the first generation of these algorithms targeted a shallow signal manifold (the masses of the binary components), and only required tens of thousands of modeled waveforms for training, these models served the purpose of demonstrating that an alternative method for gravitational wave detection was indeed possible, since fully trained neural networks are both as sensitive as template matching and significantly faster, at a fraction of the computational cost.
+To contend with these challenges, a number of researchers have been exploring the application of deep learning and of computing accelerated with graphics processing units (GPUs).
+Co-authors of this article pioneered the use of deep learning and high performance computing to accelerate the detection of gravitational waves~\cite{geodf:2017a,GEORGE201864}.
+The first generation of these algorithms targeted a shallow signal manifold (the masses of the binary components) and only required tens of thousands of modeled waveforms for training, but these models served the purpose of demonstrating that an alternative method for gravitational wave detection is as sensitive as template matching and significantly faster, at a fraction of the computational cost.

-Research and development in deep learning is moving at an incredible pace~\cite{2018GN,Skliris:2020qax,Lin:2020aps,Wang:2019zaj,Nakano:2018vay,Fan:2018vgw,Li:2017chi,Deighan:2020gtp,Miller:2019jtp,Krastev:2019koe,2020PhRvD.102f3015S,Dreissigacker:2020xfr,Khan:2020foe,Dreissigacker:2019edy,Wei_Hubble,2020PhRvD.101f4009B,2020arXiv200914611S,Khan:2020fso,PhysRevLett.122.211101,wei_warning,wei_ecc_princ}.
-Specific milestones in the development of AI tools for gravitational wave astrophysics include the construction of neural networks that describe the same 4-D signal manifold of established gravitational wave detection pipelines, i.e., the masses of the binary components and the \(z\)-component of the 3-D spin vector: \((m_1, m_2, s_1^z, s_2^z)\).
-This requires the design of sophisticated neural network models, and the use of distributed training algorithms on high performance computing platforms to train neural networks with millions of modeled waveforms in a reasonable amount of time~\cite{Khan:2020foe}.
-Another milestone concerns the creation of neural networks that enable gravitational wave searches over hour-long datasets, keeping the number of misclassifications at a minimum~\cite{Wei_Khan_Huerta}.
+Research and development in deep learning is moving at an incredible pace~\cite{2018GN,Lin:2020aps,Wang:2019zaj,2017CQGra..34f4003Z,remove_blip,Nakano:2018vay,Fan:2018vgw,Deighan:2020gtp,Miller:2019jtp,Krastev:2019koe,2020PhRvD.102f3015S,Khan:2020foe,Dreissigacker:2019edy,2020PhRvD.101f4009B,2020arXiv200914611S,Khan:2020fso,PhysRevLett.122.211101,wei_warning,wei_ecc_princ} (see also ref.~\cite{cuoco_review} for a review of machine-learning applications in gravitational wave astrophysics).
+Specific milestones in the development of artificial intelligence (AI) tools for gravitational wave astrophysics include the construction of neural networks that describe the four-dimensional (4D) signal manifold of established gravitational wave detection pipelines, that is, the masses of the binary components and the \(z\)-component of the three-dimensional spin vector in \((m_1, m_2, s_1^z, s_2^z)\).
+This requires the combination of distributed training algorithms and extreme-scale computing to train these AI models with millions of modeled waveforms in a reasonable amount of time~\cite{Khan:2020foe}.
+Another milestone concerns the creation of AI models that enable gravitational wave searches over hour-long datasets, keeping the number of misclassifications at a minimum~\cite{Wei_Khan_Huerta}.

-In this article, we introduce a deep learning ensemble, designed to cover the 4-D signal manifold \((m_1, m_2, s_1^z, s_2^z)\), to search for and find binary black hole mergers over the entire month of August 2017 advanced LIGO data~\cite{Vallisneri:2014vxa}. \textit{Our findings indicate that this approach clearly identifies all black hole mergers contained in that data batch with no misclassifications.}